 Fiber is your friend, and can show up in some unexpected places, like air-popped popcorn, and even kiwis, which pack a surprising punch of 2.1 grams of fiber per fruit.
 Beans, leafy greens, and of course the old stand-by, prunes, are also all good options.
 The key here is to ease into your new fiber-rich diet, so you don’t exchange one miserable condition (constipation) for another (earth-shaking, room-clearing gas).

 You don’t need to bust out your old Tae Bo tapes, but getting moving, especially after eating, is a good way to kick your digestive track into high gear.
 Doing something as simple as going for a walk, or chasing your toddler around after dinner trying to wipe crap off their face can help move things along.

 Drink.
 Water.
 Did you really think you’d read an article about a pregnancy ailment that DIDN’T suggest you up your water intake?
 Sometimes it seems like an easy out, but in this case it makes a ton of sense because the longer stool hangs around in the colon, the more water is absorbed, and the harder it gets.
 More water = softer stools.

 Look, nobody likes taking an epic shit in a public bathroom, but when you gotta go, you gotta go.
 Holding it in can make it worse.

 One important note: Do not take medications (like laxatives or mineral oil) while pregnant, unless prescribed by a doctor.
 They can have some unwanted side effects, like uterine contractions and dehydration, which you are going to want to stay away from.

-Constipation is a real buzzkill, but changing a few simple things can make a world of difference in the defecation department.
+Constipation during pregnancy (or anytime, for that matter) is a real buzzkill, but changing a few simple things can make a world of difference in the defecation department.